Joey Logano: 2018: Championship redemption

-2018 was a very quiet but productive year for Logano.
+2018 was a quiet but productive year for Logano.
 Logano started the season with a second-place finish in the Clash.
 He followed that up with a second-place finish in his duel, losing to teammate Ryan Blaney.
-Logano had his ups and downs at the 2018 Daytona 500 with a tire rub and a pit penalty but rebounded to finish fourth after avoiding a wreck with two laps left.
+Logano had his ups and downs at the 2018 Daytona 500 with a tire rub and a pit penalty, but rebounded to finish fourth after avoiding a wreck with two laps left.
 At the 2018 GEICO 500, he held off Kurt Busch to win the race and lock him in the Playoffs.

 While the "Big Three" were making all the noise, Logano was quietly and patiently posting one of his best-ever seasons.
-He had finished every race up until the second Daytona race, where he was involved in one of the pile-ups triggered by Ricky Stenhouse Jr. Then weeks later he finished dead last for only the second time in his career at Watkins Glen.
-On the opening laps, Logano was battling for position inside the top five when the leaders stacked up and Logano made contact with the rear of Kyle Larson's No. 42.
+He had finished every race up until the second Daytona race, where he was involved in one of the pile-ups triggered by Ricky Stenhouse Jr..
+Then weeks later, he finished in last place for only the second time in his career at Watkins Glen.
+On the opening laps, Logano was battling for position inside the top five when the leaders stacked up, and Logano made contact with the rear of Kyle Larson's No. 42.
 The damage resulted in a cracked radiator, eliminating the team from the race.
 The rest of the regular season was filled with Top 10 finishes.
 He ended the regular season sixth in points heading into the playoffs.

 Logano started off the playoffs with a strong fourth-place finish at Las Vegas.
-Richmond, however, was a quiet race but he ended it a lap down finishing 14th.
+Richmond, however, was a quiet race, but he ended it a lap down, finishing 14th.
 A quiet race at Charlotte ended in a 10th-place finish and advanced to the next round.
 He started the Round of 12 by finishing third at Dover and fifth at Talladega.
 He became the evident flag bearer for his team.
 After the Kansas playoff race, Logano became the sole Penske driver in the Round of 8 of the Playoffs after teammates Keselowski and Blaney were eliminated.
 Entering round 8, Logano had a good chance to make it to Homestead and win the championship.
 He won the fall Martinsville race after a fierce battle with Martin Truex Jr. towards the finish line and secured his spot in the Championship 4.
 Logano had dominated the event, leading 309 of 500 laps, taking home his first grandfather clock.

-He then made a consecutive streak of top-tens with a third-place finish at Texas.
+He then made a consecutive streak of top tens with a third-place finish at Texas.
 Logano had a bad weekend at Phoenix, but prior to the press, he felt that he was the favorite for the championship, he suffered a flat tire in the second stage of the race which ended his race, and his sixth-consecutive Top 10 finishes, although he still advanced, even if he had finished second to fifth, in which he would have won a tiebreaker over Chase Elliott if he finished fifth.

 As the sun fell and the lights came on, Logano won at Homestead and became the champion after passing Martin Truex Jr. on the high side with 12 laps to go.